Friday, November 16, 2018

 has been adversely affecting banks, borrowers, the economy and the Governments' image in particular , I thought I should make a last attempt to bring to your kind notice the suggestion to prevent the disease of NPAs than to find a evasive cure.

-The book "Management of NPAs in PSBs" was published by the Indian Institute of Banking and Finance in the year 2004.One of my earlier suggestion to levy share security transaction was found implemented in the year 2004 and this has been fetching fantastic revenue to the Government without any inflationary impact and curbing the excessive volatilty in the Capital market.Since you have got an imaginative approach to solve ticklish issues, I thought, I should bring this suggestion to tackle NPAs, in our PSBs in particular.
+The book "Management of NPAs in PSBs" was published by the Indian Institute of Banking and Finance in the year 2004.One of my earlier suggestions to levy share security transaction was found implemented in the year 2004 and this has been fetching fantastic revenue to the Government without any inflationary impact and curbing the excessive volatility in the Capital market.Since you have got an imaginative approach to solve ticklish issues, I thought, I should bring this suggestion to tackle NPAs, in our PSBs in particular.

 Yours faithfully,